born2net/StackView/README.md

 ```

 This will allow you to easily select vanilla Backbone.views, and these views can reside anywhere in the DOM (if you are using Fader) and StackView will simply hide or show the selected Backbone.View.
-Now what is so cool (and may not be evident right away when reading the these docs) is that because you can select views via a View's instance (such as 'this' or someViewInstanceMember) as well as via its element id (#someID) you don't have to pass references to other sections of the code in order to select the view.
+Now what is so cool (and may not be evident right away when reading the docs) is that because you can select views via a View's instance (such as 'this' or someViewInstanceMember) as well as via its element id (#someID) you don't have to pass references to other sections of the code in order to select the view.
-In other words, what I normally do in a SPA, is I register a StackView as a service (using the ComBroker) and other parts of the code simple ask for that service.
+In other words, what I normally do in a SPA, is I register a StackView as a service (using the ComBroker) and other parts of the code ask for that service.
 Once they get an instance of the StackView service, they can simply call on it to select a view using a hard coded element id as in:

 ```javascript